lemon24/reader/docs/guide.rst

     Hello Internet by CGP Grey, updated on 2020-02-28 09:34:02

 :meth:`~Reader.get_feeds` also allows
-filtering feeds by their last update status or `tags <Feed tags_>`_, and changing the feed sort order.
+filtering feeds by their `tags <Feed tags_>`_, if the last update succeeded, or if updates are enabled, and changing the feed sort order.